-Depending on the type of your hotel, and the type of travellers you are targetting, there might be a lot of details that you should add to the description that will persuade them to book a stay.
+Depending on your hotel’s type, and the type of travellers you are targeting, there might be some descriptive colour that you could add to your room descriptions to help tap into their emotions.

 Again, this is connected to knowing exactly who are you targeting, and referring to your customer persona profiles to make sure every word you use in the description is important and relevant to them.

-We have mentioned an example above about targetting travellers who want to book a hotel that will guarantee they will get a good rest, and how you should emphasise the comfort of the room.
-You can then add more details to present the contrast of having a good sleep in your hotel room, instead of struggling to sleep all night due to noise and loud guests – waking up rested, full of energy instead of waking up tired and sleepy.
+You can present the contrast of having a good sleep in your hotel room, instead of struggling to sleep all night due to noise and loud guests – waking up rested, full of energy instead of waking up tired and sleepy.

 Tip 4: Write for all senses

-We are working on an entire article about sensory marketing for hotels, but to explain it simply now – it’s basically the use of marketing techniques to reach and captivate all five senses of our target audience – sight, sound, taste, smell and touch.
+We are working on an entire article about sensory marketing for hotels, but to explain it simply – it’s using marketing techniques to reach and captivate all five senses of our target audience – sight, sound, taste, smell and touch.